pola-rs/polars-book/user_guide/src/howcani/df/join.md

 # Joins

-Polars supports sorting behavior similar to other DataFrame libraries.
+Polars supports join behavior similar to other DataFrame libraries.

 - Join on a single or multiple column(s)
 - Left join